thedigitalgarage/jenkins/README.md

 #### Installing using layering

-In order to install additional Jenkins plugins, the Digital Garage Jenkins image provides a way to add those by layering on top of this image.
-The derived image, will provide the same functionality as described in this documentation, in addition it will also include all plugins you list in the `plugins.txt` file.
+The Digital Garage Jenkins image provides a way to install additional Jenkins plugins by layering on top of this image.
+The derived image will provide the same functionality as described in this documentation.
+In addition it will also include all plugins you list in the `plugins.txt` file.

-To create derived image, you have to write following `Dockerfile`:
+To create derived image, you have to write the following `Dockerfile`:

 ```
 FROM openshift/jenkins-1-centos7